There are many project management tools out there – so many, in fact, they may even outnumber the potential projects in which they could be used.

 In this post we’ll describe how we use the different components in Trello to support our process.

-One board per project is usually enough, but in large projects, it can be nice to have one board per epic, version, sub-system, or goal.
-Using multiple boards works well as cards can be moved between boards, should a priority change.
+One board per project is usually enough, but it is of course possible to divide a larger project into several boards (e.g. one board per milestone, version, subsystem, or goal).
+Using multiple boards works well as cards can be moved between boards.

 We also, sometimes, use multiple boards to keep the project management board as clean as possible.
 We’ve been known to have “Sandbox” or “Planning” boards where we keep things that do not fit in or are not mature enough to move into the “Project” board.

 There are many different ways to organize a board.
-We usually start with the following lists in a typical project management situation:
+We usually start with the following lists in a standard project management situation:

 A list of cards ordered by priority from top to bottom (most important/urgent at the top).